Practice ... It's a good idea.

 Finish-Carving the Top

 One might think of the top of the mandolin as a trampoline.
-The center mass moves up and down due to the relative flexibility of its perimeter.
-Flexibility is controlled by thinning the outer perimeter of the top at the recurve (~20 mm from the edge of the mandolin).
+When excited by the vibrating strings, the top center mass moves up and down due to the relative flexibility of the edges of the top.
+Soundboard flexibility is controlled by thinning the outer perimeter of the top at what is called the 'recurve' (~20 mm from the edge of the mandolin).
 The center of the top is more than twice as thick as the recurve.
-The idea is to allow the center of the soundboard, as it is driven by vibrations through the bridge, to oscillate up and down smoothly and symmetrically.
+The idea is to allow the center of the soundboard to oscillate up and down smoothly and symmetrically.
 That way the energy from the vibrating strings is transferred evenly and completely across the top.

 To many, the carving of the top is like watching glue dry in terms of excitement, both in the doing and in the describing.
 Controlled thicknessing is, however, VERY important to the instrument's tone and playability.
 The thickness of the soundboard should taper smoothly from thickest in the center under the bridge (~6.5 mm) to thinnest at the recurve (~3 mm).
 These suggested dimensions are 'advisory' only.
 What we are really trying to control is stiffness of the soundboard which is not always linear with thickness.
 That is, wood in the same soundboard may vary in density along any line across the soundboard width or length.
 Each soundboard is unique.

-Pictured below is a carved soundboard back-lighted with a 100-watt spotlight.
+Pictured below is a carved soundboard.
+It is back-lighted with a 100-watt spotlight.
 The dark stripes running vertically are from the tree's slow growth during a few unevenly spaced years, resulting in slightly tighter grain and varying stiffness across the board.
 This is not unusual, of course.
-It's just and example of the uniqueness of each piece of wood as carrier of vibrations.

 Bracing the A-Style

 The structural plans that I use are from the 1920's Gibson A-style mandolin.
-By the 1920's Gibson structural design had evolved to incorporate X-bracing.
+By the 1920's Gibson structural design had evolved to incorporate bracing.
 The first mandolins that I built (back in the 80's) were based on a 1908 Gibson A-style that I owned at the time.
 The 1908 mandolin had only one brace and that was between the sound hole and the bridge, across the soundboard (transverse).
 Structurally, it proved to be inadequate and I had some trouble stabilizing the movement in the soundboards of a couple of mandolins.
-A few years later Gibson changed to X-bracing which is what I use now.
+A few years later Gibson changed their bracing pattern.